EX3mKing/Love2d/README.md

 #### Video Demo: https://youtu.be/RPlJs-yJZSA
 #### Description

-It iIt is a 2d survival high-score chaser made in Lua with the LÖVE framework and the anim8 library.
+It is a 2d survival high-score chaser made in Lua with the LÖVE framework and the anim8 library.
 You play as a white-haired samurai fighting a never-ending hoard of enemies.
 The only tool at your disposal is your trusty sword.
 Weave through the hoard and survive for as long as you can.
 The enemy spawn rate amps up the more enemies you kill.